jsicot/BookReader/README.md

 Summary
 -----------

-This plugin adds [Internet Archive BookReader] into [Omeka].
+This plugin adds [Internet Archive BookReader] into [Omeka] and is cloned from https://github.com/jsicot/BookReader.
 The IA BookReader is used to view books from the Internet Archive online and can also be used to view other books.
-BookReader plugin for Omeka allows you to create online flip book from image files constituting an item.
+BookReader plugin for Omeka allows you to create online flip book from image files listed in gDoc spreadsheet (clone from https://github.com/duxan/bookreaderspreadsheet).

-See demo of the [embedded version] or use in [fullscreen mode].
+Therefore this plugin is merge of funcionalities from [BookReader](https://github.com/jsicot/BookReader) and [bookreaderspreadsheet](https://github.com/duxan/bookreaderspreadsheet).
+Main benefit is that item doesn't need to have all pages/images uploaded to Omeka and that there is no need for composit PDF, so presentation is completely parted from metadata.

 Installation